nurmdju45/webmapvac/README.md

 -    OpenLayers: For displaying map data and providing interactive map functionality.

 ## Acknowledgments
-- Special thanks to Eötvös Loránd University for supporting this project.
+- Special thanks to Institute of Cartography and Geoinformatics, Eötvös Loránd University for supporting this project.
-- Appreciation to all contributors who have helped to enrich the Vac WebMap.
+- Appreciation to who have helped to enrich the Vac WebMap.

 ```sql